segp-uob/segp/dev/Worksheets/8_Testing_and_errors.md

 reviewed Pull request against develop branch created.
 Deployed to staging Browser test plan pass.
 Story accepted by PO before the Sprint review.

-## Mocha
+# Angular automated testing
+Testing your Angular application helps you check that your app is working as you expect.
+In the walkthrough (code in the Example Dashboard repo) you will be taken through how to use the built in Angular testing tools.

+## Mocha.
+Jasmine and Karma

 We are going to be exploring the topic of testing further.
-Students with an interest should check out [Mocha](https://mochajs.org/) in advance.
+Students with an interest should check out [Mocha](https://mochajs.org/) and [Introduction to Angular Testing](https://angular.io/guide/testing)in advance.
+In the walkthrough we use Jasmine instead of Mocha, however, you can switch over to Mocha if you prefer.
+You will find the syntax very similar.